Parliament passes EPA bill

 However, the bill still passed by 63 votes to 59, with National, the Maori Party and United Future voting in support.

-Next story in Political: Welfare agencies urged to be innovative
+Next story in Politics: Welfare agencies urged to be innovative

 Copyright © 2011, Radio New Zealand